Victorhtf/FoodHub/README.md

-# FoodHub - Online Food Delivery Web App
+# POC FoodHub - Online Food Delivery Web App

 FoodHub is a web application that aims to simplify the process of ordering food from various restaurants in the city.
 It serves as a hub where customers can explore menus, add items to their cart, place orders, and have a seamless food ordering experience.
 The app is built using React, Typescript, Next.js, and Tailwind CSS, with data storage managed through SQL and JSON.